-- Place the loaf into the middle of the dusted baking sheet and spray it with hot water from a squirt bottle.
+- Move the loaf back into the middle of the dusted baking sheet and spray it with hot water from a squirt bottle.

-- Lay plastic wrap over the wet loaf and then cover it with a towel and allow it to proof for roughly 30 minutes sitting on the counter.
+- Lay plastic wrap over the wet loaf, move it back into the oven (still not on!) and allow it to proof for roughly 30 minutes.
 It should double in size.
 If it needs more time to get back to doubled size you should give it the time it needs.

 Bake the bread: